 With miles and miles of sidewalks in the New York City area, it is common to see various defective conditions on sidewalks which can be dangerous for pedestrians.
 Throughout Brooklyn, the Bronx, Queens, Manhattan, and Staten Island, you may see height differentials between sidewalk flags, broken expansion joints, holes, cracks, crevices, and similar defects.

-Under the law in New York known as Administrative Code 7-210, an adjacent property owner is responsible for a defective sidewalk which abuts his or her property.
+Under the law in New York known as Administrative Code 7-210, an adjacent property owner is responsible for a defective sidewalk that abuts his or her property.
 This simply means that if the sidewalk defect is in front of the property or adjoins the property on the side, the property owner is responsible.
 Lawsuits against the property owner will be defended by the homeowner’s insurance carrier.

-The exception to the rule deals with defects adjoining one, two, or three family owner occupied houses.
+The exception to the rule deals with defects adjoining one, two, or three-family owner-occupied houses.
 In such cases, the correct defendant will be the City of New York and these lawsuits will be defended by the Office of the Corporation Counsel on behalf of the City.
 For cases against the City, a Notice of Claim must be filed within ninety (90) days of the occurrence setting forth details including the manner in which the accident occurred and the specific location where the injury took place.

 The reason for this law is to allow the City to investigate the incident and claim.
-Further, a lawsuit must be filed within one year and ninety (90) days from the date of accident against the City.
+Further, a lawsuit must be filed within one year and ninety (90) days from the date of the accident against the City.
 With private property owner lawsuits, the lawsuit may be filed within three years of the accident.

 Types of Sidewalk Defects